Becoming a supplier

 Further advertising of opportunities

-As well as advertising all opportunities on East Mids Tenders, we also advertise opportunities though one or more of the following three websites, depending on the contract value:
+As well as advertising all opportunities on East Mids Tenders, we also advertise opportunities though one or more of the following websites, depending on the contract value:

 To ensure compliance with UK procurement legislation, the majority of ESPO framework and contract opportunities over a specified value are also advertised to the entire market via the above websites - although the tender process still takes place solely on East Mids Tenders.